OpenEvalProject/evals/manuscripts/elife-22086/v2/manuscript.md

 The 18S rRNA is composed of the 5' domain, the central domain, the 3' major domain and the 3' minor domain.
 These domains are partially assembled and placed at the top and front parts of the 90S structure (Figure 2E).
 The central domain and the apical part of 5' domain, together with their associated AFs (Figure 2F), constitute the right and left ear, respectively.
 The long helix 44 in the 3' minor domain forms a small arch attached to the right ear.
 The front face is made up by the basal part of 5' domain, the basal part of 3' major domain and the Bms1/Rcl1 complex.
 The beak subdomain of the 3' major domain projects out from the front face, forming the nose.
 There is an open mouth beneath the nose, from which three long helices of 5' ETS RNA stick out.
 The back and front faces enclose a large cavity that harbors the 5' ETS and U3 RNA and their closely associated proteins.

-## UTPB
+### UTPB

-UTPB is composed of Utp1/Pwp2, Utp21, Utp12/Dip2, Utp13, Utp8 and Utp6 (
+UTPB is composed of Utp1/Pwp2, Utp21, Utp12/Dip2, Utp13, Utp8 and Utp6 (Grandi et al., 2002; Krogan et al., 2004).
+The first four proteins each contain tandem WD domains and form a tetramer by their homologous helical C-terminal domain (CTD) (Zhang et al., 2016a).
+UTPB adopts an elongated conformation in 90S, similar with the major conformation of the free complex (Figure 4A).
+The CTD tetramer is located at the center.
+The WD domains of Utp12 and Utp13, not interacting with each other, are situated at the up side of the CTDs.
+The WD domains of Utp1, Utp21 and Utp18 form a complex at the down side of the CTDs.
+The surface of the Utp21 and Utp1 WD domains are covered with some unmodeled densities that are likely from their binding partners (Figure 1—figure supplement 5A), such as the N-terminal region of Utp18 that binds at the Utp21 WD domain (Zhang et al., 2014).
+The HAT domain protein Utp6 that binds the N-terminal region of Utp18 was not located (Zhang et al., 2016a).

 ![Figure 4.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig4-v2.jpg)

 **Figure 4.:** (A) Structure of UTPB in 90S.
 The insert shows the displayed region in the ΔDhr1 map.
 (B) Domain diagram of UTPA proteins.
 (C) UTPB and UTPA share a homologous CTD tetramer.
 (D) Structure of UTPA in 90S.
 The insert shows the displayed region in the ΔDhr1 map.
 (E) UTPA, UTPB, U3 snoRNP and additional 5' ETS factors form the back.
 UTPB and U3 snoRNP are marked with dotted lines.
-(F) Interface of UTPA and UTPB to the nascent ribosome.DOI: http://dx.doi.org/10.7554/eLife.22086.014
+(F) Interface of UTPA and UTPB to the nascent ribosome.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** (A–B) Duplication of Figure 4E and F, but all the proteins of UTPA, UTPB and U3 RNP are colored in sea green, deep sky blue and hot pink, respectively.DOI: http://dx.doi.org/10.7554/eLife.22086.015
+**Figure 4—figure supplement 1.:** (A–B) Duplication of Figure 4E and F, but all the proteins of UTPA, UTPB and U3 RNP are colored in sea green, deep sky blue and hot pink, respectively.

 UTPB makes extensive interactions with UTPA, other 5' ETS factors and the central, 3' major and 3' minor domain of the ribosome at the surface of 90S (Figure 4E–F, Figure 4—figure supplement 1) and also binds the 5' ETS and U3 RNA located at the inside of 90S (Figure 7A).
 The WD domains of Utp18, Utp21 and Utp1 interact in order with the WD domain of Utp4, the N domain of Utp10 and the WD domain of Utp7, respectively (Figure 4E).
 The CTD tetramer and the WD domain of Utp1 contact the basal part of the 3' major domain (Figure 4F).
 At the top, the two projecting WD domains of Utp13 and Utp12 crucially organize the central domain, helix 44 and the D site RNA (Figure 4F).
 These interactions underscore the crucial role of UTPB components in 90S assembly (Dosil and Bustelo, 2004; Pérez-Fernández et al., 2007; Pérez-Fernández et al., 2011).

-## UTPA
+### UTPA

 UTPA (aka t-Utp) is a large pre-assembled complex composed of Utp8, Utp9, Utp5, Utp15, Utp4, Utp17/Nan1 and Utp10 (Gallagher et al., 2004; Krogan et al., 2004).
 Domain and secondary structure prediction suggest that Utp8, Utp9, Utp5 and Utp15 each contain a WD domain and a helical C-terminal region and that Utp4 and Utp17 each contain tandem WD domains (Figure 4B).
 Two tandem WD domains and three WD domains identified at the jaw region were assigned to five UTPA proteins (Figure 4D).
 Utp9 appears to miss a WD domain.